PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added useWebCache() to Client
+  * fixed getJobStatistics not to read archived via http by default
   * fixed Adder2 to skip destSE check for ddm=local
   * fixed LFCclient to randomly resolve DNS alias for LFC host
   * added makeSlsXml